20 Best YouTube Channels for Back-end and Front-end Engineers

 Even though we have channels with more subscribers on the list, Andrew's videos always feel like opening a Christmas present earlier than you're supposed to.

 Reflecting on real-life TypeScript challenges he comes in contact with, Andrew will hold your hand, and take you through the entire solving process.
-He dives deeper into the different parts of TypeScript such as unions, functions, and generics, which can fill the gaps you might have in the advanced concepts.
+He dives deeper into the different parts of TypeScript such as unions, functions, generics, and advanced patterns like builder patterns and fluent interfaces, which can fill the gaps you might have in the advanced concepts.

 Popular videos to explore: